The ultimate guide to writing a manufacturing engineer resume

 - Presented a new development cost solution to help solve crucial production issues that was accepted and implemented by management.

 Working in an engineering role will almost always require you to have a minimum of a four-year degree in your chosen field.
-For manufacturing engineers, there is also a wide selection of certifications that can help to not only boost your skills but also provide your resume with a greater competitive edge.

 B.S. in Manufacturing Engineering | Appalachian State University

 - Plastics Engineering Technology Certificate | Appalachian State University